the fruit-bearing fruit of holiness

 "He went over to see if He could find anything on it." —Mark 11:13

-Jesus “inspected everything” in the Temple precincts (Mk 11:11).
+Jesus "inspected everything" in the Temple precincts (Mk 11:11).
 He was inspecting the spiritual fruit of the Temple worship.
-We know this from the fact that between visits to the Temple, Jesus inspected a fig tree and cursed it for not bearing fruit (Mk 11:14).
-Because it is of extreme importance to bear fruit by leading people to Jesus and by receiving the fruit of holiness (see Gal 5:22-23), Jesus is a strict “Fruit Inspector.”
-Usually, we must bear fruit no matter what the season, or we risk being cursed, dead, and withered to our roots (Mk 11:20).
-Sometimes, however, the Lord will give us a little more time to bear fruit (Lk 13:7-9) before we are cut down or cut off to be thrown into the fire (Jn 15:6).
+This is indicated by the fact that between visits to the Temple, Jesus inspected a fig tree and cursed it for not bearing fruit (Mk 11:14).
+Because it is the most important thing in the world to bear fruit by leading people to Jesus and by receiving the fruit of holiness (see Gal 5:22-23), Jesus is a strict Fruit-Inspector.
+Usually, we must bear fruit always no matter what the season, or we will be cursed, dead, and withered to our roots (Mk 11:20).
+But sometimes the Lord will give us a little more time to bear fruit (Lk 13:7-9) before we are cut down or cut off to be thrown into the fire (Jn 15:6).

 To bear fruit, we must simply live in Jesus and He in us (Jn 15:5).
 Then the Holy Spirit will produce in us the fruit of holiness (Gal 5:22-23).
 As a result, holy people lift up Jesus and thereby produce the fruit of evangelization as Jesus draws all people to Himself (Jn 12:32).
 As these holy evangelizers die more deeply to themselves, they produce even more abundant fruit (Jn 12:24).